ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 - A draggable diamond-shaped button will appear at the corresponding position of the target filter, allowing you to adjust the frequency and gain of the target filter by dragging this button.
 After selecting it, you can adjust the Q value of the target filter by scrolling the mouse wheel.
 - A draggable square-shaped button will appear at the corresponding position of the side-chain bandpass filter, enabling you to adjust the frequency of the bandpass filter by dragging this button.
 After selecting it, you can adjust the Q value of the bandpass filter by scrolling the mouse wheel.
+- A dynamic link button will appear above the side-chain band-pass filter.
+You can enable/disable the dynamic link of that band by clicking this button.

 #### Multi-band Selection